 My good friend Josh gave a beautiful 1-year-old Australian Shepard as a birthday present to his 5-year old daughter Lisa.
 Lisa was watching some TV show with Aussies and she wanted to have that kind of dog.

-The thing is Josh didn’t make any research before purchase.
+The thing is Josh didn’t make any research before purchasing.
 To make things more complicated, Josh’s wife Ann was pregnant.
-Nobody really thought about do Australian Shepards get along well at all with babies and kids?
+Nobody really thought about do Australian Shepards fit into a family with kids?

 Australian Shepards are not the best option if you have a busy household with small kids.
 Herding and nipping are natural instincts for Aussie.
 Even though you can teach your Aussie not to nip your child, it takes a lot of energy and time to do that.
 Most people with kids, don’t have time for this.